Emergency Action Plan

 What to Expect from Responding Police Officers

 - Police officers responding to an active shooter are trained to proceed immediately to the area where the shots were last heard.
 Their purpose is to stop the shooting as quickly as possible.
-The first responding officers will form a contact team of four (4); they will possibly be from different agencies and dressed in different uniforms.
+Responding police will have their weapons drawn and ready for use.
+They do not know exactly who the shooter is and will probably point weapons at you.
+Remain calm and follow any directions they may give you.
+You may be asked questions, patted down, and given orders to exit.
+There may possibly be officers from different agencies and dressed in different uniforms.
 They may even be in civilian clothes and wearing an external bulletproof vest.
 Some officers may be dressed in Kevlar helmets and other tactical equipment.
 The officers may be armed with rifles, shotguns, or handguns, and might be using pepper spray or tear gas to control the situation.

 - Regardless of how they appear, remain calm.
 Do as the officers tell you, and do not be afraid of them.
 Put down any bags or packages that you are carrying and keep your hands visible at all times; if you know where the shooter is, tell the officers.
 The first officers to arrive will not stop to aid injured victims; rescue teams composed of other officers and emergency medical personnel will follow the first team into secured areas to treat and remove injured persons.
 Keep in mind that once you have escaped to a safer location, the entire area is still a crime scene.
 Police will usually not let anyone leave until the situation is under control and witnesses have been identified.
 Until you have been released, remain at whatever assembly point authorities designate.